-- (1) Surrender of Policy Except as provided herein, at any time prior to the Maturity Date, the Owner may surrender this policy for its Cash Value.
+- (1) Surrender of Policy -- Except as provided herein, at any time prior to the Maturity Date, the Owner may surrender this policy for its Cash Value.
 Such surrender request shall be in writing on a form provided by the Company and signed by the Owner.
 This policy shall accompany the request form and be surrendered.
-If this policy shall have been previously assigned, any surrender request must be approved in writing by the assignee. - (2) Withdrawal Change Any Withdrawal from this policy shall be subject to a Withdrawal Charge, exempt as otherwise provided herein.
+If this policy shall have been previously assigned, any surrender request must be approved in writing by the assignee. - (2) Withdrawal Charge -- Any Withdrawal from this policy shall be subject to a Withdrawal Charge, exempt as otherwise provided herein.
 The Withdrawal Charge on this policy shall be an amount equal to 8% of such Withdrawal.
-After the policy has been in force 5 years, the Withdrawal Charge shall be reduced by 2%.
-It will be reduced by 2% on each policy anniversary thereafter.
-After the policy has been in force 8 years no Withdrawal shall be subject to a Withdrawal Charge.
+After the policy has been in force 5 years, the Withdrawal f.